Cognigy/Documentation/docs/insights/explorers/step.md

 # Step Explorer

 The _Step Explorer_ is an analytics tool in Cognigy Insights that lets you visualize how customers navigate through a conversation.
 You can explore the conversation steps and identify key paths, as well as points where customers disengage.
-This tool helps you evaluate and improve your AI Agent.
-And potentially increas understanding, orders, and bookings, or reduce support requests.
+This tool helps you evaluate and improve your AI Agent, potentially increasing understanding, orders, bookings, or reducing support requests.

 To open the Step Explorer, use one of the following options: